 - Ground chicken can be a bit wet/sticky, so it's best to not make these in a rush.
 You may want to put a little olive oil on your hands to help keep the mixture from sticking to them as you're forming the meatballs.

-Questions about these chicken and spinach meatballs?
+Questions about these baked chicken meatballs?
 Let me know in the comments below!
 Let me know if you made them as well.
 You can also find me on Instagram.

 Chicken and Spinach Meatballs

 - 1 pound ground chicken